nrcpp/NltkNet/README.md

   - Type there nltk and choose &#39;pip install nltk&#39;
   - After installing, make sure you have installed nltk folder at &lt;IronPython Path&gt;\Libs\site-packages\nltk_
 - _From command line using pip._ Run &#39;pip install nltk&#39; from command line.
 Path to _Pip.exe_ have to be added to PATH environment variable.
 If you have several Python environments in system then, make sure you&#39;re installing _nltk_ library to IronPython path.
 - _From binaries._ Download binaries from [https://pypi.org/project/nltk/#files](https://pypi.org/project/nltk/#files).
-And run installer or unpack archive to &lt;IronPythonPath&gt;\Libs\site-packages\nltk_.
+And run installer or unpack archive to &lt;IronPythonPath&gt;\Libs\site-packages\nltk.
 See [https://www.nltk.org/install.html](https://www.nltk.org/install.html) for more details.

 ### **Install NLTK corpuses**

 _Corpus_(plural _corpora_) or _text corpus_ is a large and structured set of texts (nowadays usually electronically stored and processed).
-In [corpus linguistics](https://en.wikipedia.org/wiki/Corpus_linguistics), they are used to do statistical analysis and [hypothesis testing](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing), checking occurrences or validating linguistic rules within a specific language territory.
+In corpus linguistics, they are used to do statistical analysis and hypothesis testing, checking occurrences or validating linguistic rules within a specific language territory.

 NLTK library contains lots of ready-to-use corpuses which usually stores as a set of text files.
 It will be useful to load certain corpus on studying NLP using NLTK library, instead of creating it from scratch.

-If you&#39;re using NLTK library for learning, download _book_ related corpuses and linguistic data.
+If you&#39;re using NLTK library for learning NLP, download NLTK _book_ related corpuses and linguistic data.

-Use such script either from Visual Studio Python Interactive Window or Iron Python command line:
+Use such script either from *Visual Studio Python Interactive Window* or *Iron Python command line* to do so:

 ```python
 import nltk